QuTech-Delft/qne-adk/docs/application_configuration.rst

 manifest.json
 _____________

-The file ``manifest.json`` contains meta data for the application as application name, description, author, e-mail address and if the application need to run multiple times to come to an result.
+The file ``manifest.json`` contains metadata for the application as application name, description and if the application need to run multiple times to come to an result.
 When the application is uploaded to Quantum Network Explorer, this file also contains remote data to be able to link the local application to the remote application.